pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark 40/Sound Issues/Intermittent noise from the speaker (Popping Noise).md

 *It means the amp was manufactured in 2019 & 2020*

-In this case, we'll assist the customer to return/exchange the amp (PG paid).
+In this case, we'll assist the customer in returning/exchanging the amp (PG paid).

 Provide the Information if it's necessary: